 - Indirect Compensation

-- Incentives: Incentives is the money received by the employees other than wages or salary based on individual performance.
+It is the money received in addition to wages or salary based on individual performance.

 - Dearness Allowance